triologygmbh/test-data-loader/README.md

 ```

 ### Loading entity definitions
-Use the `de.triology.blog.testdataloader.TestDataLoader` to load entitiy definition files and persist the defined entities.
+Use the `de.triology.blog.testdataloader.TestDataLoader` to load entitiy definition files (from classpath or file system) and persist the defined entities.
 The `TestDataLoader` requires a fully initialized, ready-to-use entitiy manager and can then be used to load entity definition files and access the persisted entities.
 ```Java
 EntityManager entityManager = // ... init EntityManager